docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 `wordpress-password-v1` and use the new version instead.

-The `MYSQL_ROOT_PASSWORD_FILE` environment variable is currently set to look for a file at `/run/secrets/wordpress-password-v1` which won't exist after we update the service.
+The `MYSQL_ROOT_PASSWORD_FILE` environment variable is currently set to look for a file at `/run/secrets/wordpress-password-v1` which doesn't exist after we update the service.
 So we have two options:

 1. Update the environment variable to have the value